petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/personalizing-the-search-experience.md

 ### Configure the Ipstack Service

-Before configuring the Blueprint, you must obtain an [ipstack key](https://ipstack.com/) and enable the Ipstack service in Liferay.
+Before configuring the Blueprint, you must obtain an [ipstack key](https://ipstack.com/) and enable the ipstack service in Liferay.

 1. Go to <https://ipstack.com> and obtain an API key.
 1. In Liferay, go to System Settings &rarr; Platform &rarr; Search Experiences &rarr; Ipstack.